eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-2/annex-2.02-high-level-requirements-by-topic.md

 <div class="eudi-hlr__id">RPRC_10<span class="kw-shall">SHALL</span></div>
 <div class="eudi-hlr__body" markdown>

-If, during registration, a Relying Party received one or more registration certificates, it SHALL distribute these to all its Relying Party Instances.
+A Relying Party SHALL distribute the registration certificates it received during registration to its Relying Party Instances.
+The Relying Party SHALL ensure that the registration certificate(s) sent to a Relying Party Instance contain the same Service identifier as the access certificate of that Relying Party Instance.

+*Note: It is up to the Relying Party to determine if all of its Relying Party Instances need all of the registration certificates, or that some Relying Party Instances are used only for a subset of the Relying Party's Services, and consequently only need the registration certificates containing the corresponding Service identifiers.*

 </div>
 </div>